ga-wdi-boston/wdi_6_js_demo_basics/README.md

 colors.sort(); // now they're in alphabetical order
 ```

-Like all objects, arrays have *properties* and *methods*.
-We can access properties like `.length` directly, but methods like `.sort()` must be called with parentheses, even if we're not passing any arguments.
+Like all objects, arrays can have *functions* (or methods) defined on them, like `.sort()`, that we can call.
+Functions must always be called with parentheses, even if we're not passing any arguments.
+Note `length` is not a function &ndash; instead it is a *property* that is accessed directly, and we cannot use parentheses to call it.
+The MDN reference will tell you whether something is a property or a function.

 ### Iterating